MechanicalRock/mechanicalrock.github.io/_posts/2022-09-21-hvr-and-hva.markdown

   From the moment you make a change in Oracle or MySQL database, it will take 15 minutes for this to be available in your destination database.
 - Red-Herring Error Messages
   As mention, some of the errors produced by HVA and even HVR's agent and Hub are not easily decipherable.
 Core file messages are often the output which will require you to search the internet for a solution.
-  ***EXAMPLES TO COME***
+  ***EXAMPLES TO COME NEXT WEEK***
 - Involved setup Not-for-Dummies
   The above error messages also exacerbate the complex setup of HVA.
 The process is difficult for first-timers that lack networking, sysadmin and database knowledge.
+If you do find yourself running into issues not outlined here (***EXAMPLES TO COME NEXT WEEK***) do not hesitate to contact us!
 - Not configurable with an API
   Unlike some of the more popular Fivetran connectors, HVA is not configurable with Fivetran's API as the agent-based approach to data replication demands a very manual setup.
 Mechanical Rock prioritises infrastructure as code for its many benefits and as such, the manual process involved with HVA, for us at least, is a drawback of the product.